 - members-only events (except planning meetings for public events);

 - non-city organized fundraisers;

 - partisan political or religious events;

 - 1. Municipal elections or events held by the City’s municipal council;

-- 2. Sports, recreation, Library and Community Events Department activities and events;
+- 2. Sports, recreation, Library and Community Events Office activities and events;

 - 3. Activities organized by other city departments, including meetings, training sessions and public events;